MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab1_Ex1_Conditional_access_setup.md

 In the previous section, you have learned how to evaluate a simulated sign-in.
 In addition to a simulation, you should also test your conditional access policy to ensure that it works as expected.

 To test your policy, open an in-private browsing session and try to sign-in to the Azure portal **`https://portal.azure.com`** using your **Patti Fernandez** account.
+Patti's username is PattiF, use the tenant suffix and password provided by your lab hosting provider.
 You should see a dialog that requires you to set your account up for additional security verification.
+Close your **InPrivate** browser.

 ## Continue to exercise 2.